Answers to Business Registration Questions

 New Oregon Nonprofit Corporation

 Your registration must be reviewed by Oregon Corporation Division staff before it's completed.
-The process typically begins within one business day after you submit your filing.
-When your filing is submitted online, a confirmation email with an attached copy of the filing is sent to the email address you provided when you signed up with the Secretary of State.
-Please add DoNotReply@oregon.gov to your trusted email address list so you can receive our emails.
+The process typically begins within one business day after you submit your online filing.
+When your submitted filing is completed, a confirmation email with an attached copy of the filing is sent to the email address you provided when you signed up with the Secretary of State.
+Please add DoNotReply@oregon.gov to your trusted email address list so you can receive our emails from Oregon SOS Business Registry.

 You'll receive an email stating there are items that need to be corrected.
-The email contains a link for you to log in and correct the errors.
-Once the errors are corrected, you may resubmit the filing.
+The email from Oregon SOS Business Registry will include a link so you can log in and correct the errors.
+Once the errors are corrected, you may resubmit the filing with no additional fee.

-When the new filing or renewal has been filed, an email will be sent to the email address you provided when you signed up using the Secretary of State Secure Access system.
-The email will have a stamp filed confirmation copy attached.
+When the new filing or renewal has been filed, an email will be sent to the email address you provided when you signed up with the Secretary of State.
+The email will have a filed confirmation copy attached.

-You may track the status of your filing by logging into Oregon Business Registry and clicking on "My Businesses."
+You may track the status of your filing by logging into Oregon Business Registry and clicking on "Worklist”.

-When the filing is completed, a check mark will appear in front of the business name and the status is automatically updated to show it's complete.
-Clicking on the name of the business in this list will take you to the details for the business.
+When the filing is completed, a check mark will appear by the business name and the status is updated to show it's complete.
+Clicking on the name of the business in this list will take you to the details of the new registry, which will be temporarily stored here.
+The permanent business registry is public record at sos.oregon.gov/bizsearch.

 An assumed business name renews every two years.
 All other business entity types renew annually.
 Your renewal will be due on the anniversary date of the original filing.
 We send out renewal notices automatically about 45 days prior to the due date.